neonek26/SSDN/README.md

 ????
 WHY WAS SSDN CREATED ????
         ↓↓↓↓↓↓↓↓↓↓

-SSDN was created as an alternative to XML.
+SSDN was created as an alternative to XML, JSON, YAML or Protobuf.
-SSDN solves the problems of both XML and JSON.
+SSDN is trying to be the most easiest to both write and read.
-XML is easy to write, but it is messy and hard to read with large amounts of code.
-JSON files are easy to read but don't write as well as XML ones.
-SSDN solves both of these problems.

 !!!!
 HOW TO USE SSDN !!!!
         ↓↓↓↓↓↓↓↓↓↓